realXtend/doc/arch_article/simple.rst

 have Javascript references.
 But also this is not specified in the file format, it is just how the bundled Script component works.

 ..
-(W.I.P NOTE: check how x3d and friends do scripting).
+W.I.P NOTE: check how x3d and friends do scripting.

 The realXtend platform is currently by no means a complete solution for all the problem of virtual world architectures.
 Naali does not